 - Invasive Monitoring Lines: Though IV placement is included in anesthesia, anesthesiologists are sometimes asked to place arterial or central venous lines.
 These services entitle anesthesiologists to extra income, though they must be accurately reported and billed.
 Like post-op pain injections, invasive monitoring lines incur a flat fee rather than add base units.

 Specialized Billing for Your Specialty

 If anesthesiologists or their billing company miss any anesthesia modifiers, anesthesiologists lose money.

 Fusion Anesthesia has a deep understanding of every single anesthesia modifier—an expertise they gained over 40 years specializing in nothing but anesthesiology.
 It’s highly unlikely that a generalized biller, whose main focus is ensuring accurate CPT codes, can help you appropriately increase your revenue the way that we can.
 Not only do we understand anesthesia billing better than general billing companies, we have a secret sauce that helps us outperform other anesthesia-specific billing companies.

 Want to see how a specialized billing company like Fusion Anesthesia can boost your take-home pay by catching unreported modifiers?
-Get a free no-obligation audit of your last six months of claims.
+Get a no-obligation audit of your last six months of claims.